2022 Hyundai Santa Cruz Trim Levels, Configurations & Comparisons.

-Wireless charging is optional on the SEL but not on the SE, as is a 10.25-inch digital instrument cluster.
-If this digital cluster isn't included, then the gauges would be the standard ones, and of course, all the important vehicle information would still be displayed.
-It can be nice, though, to have a digital screen that showcases data in an easy-to-read format.
+Unlike the SE, the SEL now offers wireless charging as an option, as well as a large 10.25-inch digital instrument cluster.
+If this optional digital cluster isn't added, the gauges remain standard and the important vehicle information would still be displayed.
+However, the large digital screen definitely showcases data in a more easy-to-read format.

 Hyundai has given the SE many advanced safety components.
 It has a rear occupant alert, driver attention warning, and electronic stability control.
 Importantly, the SE also has forward collision-avoidance assist with pedestrian detection, lane keeping assist, and lane following assist.
 With these programs, the chances of veering out of position or hitting something in front of the Santa Cruz are greatly reduced.

-With the SEL, the safety package has been enhanced with a few extras.
+The safety package gets some extra development in the SEL trim.
 They include blind-spot collision-avoidance assist, rear cross-traffic collision-avoidance assist, and safe exit warning.
 Safe exit warning uses monitors to indicate when it's safe to open the doors on the driver's side.
-It's great that the SEL doesn't just have warning systems, but it also has mitigation systems that can prevent accidents that may occur when it's too difficult to see vehicles in certain spots.
+Besides warning systems, the SEL also has mitigation systems that can prevent accidents that may occur when it's too difficult to see vehicles in certain spots.

 Compare the SEL vs SEL Premium.
 What is the difference?

-The price jumps pretty considerably when moving from the SEL to the SEL Premium.
-A main reason why is that the SEL Premium uses a 2.5-liter turbo engine.
-This turbo engine has the same displacement as the standard engine, but its turbocharger brings a lot of power with it.
-As a result, the SEL Premium can make 281 horsepower and 311 pound-feet of torque.
-It's considerably quicker to accelerate and more exciting to drive than the SEL is.
-Paddle shifters mounted on the steering wheel can be fun to use, too.
+The price jump moving from the SEL to the SEL Premium is quite considerable.
+However, considering the major change to a 2.5-liter turbo engine, this price jump is justifiable.
+Although this turbo engine has the same displacement as the standard engine, the turbocharger brings a lot more power with it.
+Subsequently, the SEL Premium yields 281 horsepower and 311 pound-feet of torque.
+The SEL Premium is significantly quicker to accelerate, plus a lot more thrilling to drive.
+The paddle shifters on the steering wheel are fun to use too.

 Hyundai has matched the turbo engine with an eight-speed wet dual clutch transmission.
 This type of transmission is commonly found in performance-oriented vehicles.
 Note that all-wheel drive is standard at this level and that towing capacity is increased from 3,500 pounds to 5,000 pounds.